fzhang00/fzhang00.github.io/_posts/2020-10-15-Gesture-and-motion.markdown

 Here is a little summary of our observation:

 * When we shake along X, we see big violent changes (from -1500 to +1500) on our X plot.
-Same thing goes for Y and Z.
-* But we also see some activities on the other axes.
+* We also see some activities on the other axes, but with a smaller amplitude.
 This is because our motion is not precisely only on one axis.
-Motion actually happens on all axis, just more or less on certain axis.
+Motion usually happens on all axis, just more or less on certain axis.
+* If we add motion along all three axes to gether, we have a strength.
+This is what Microbit to determine **Shake** gesture.

 Now let's load another project that's going to give ue the gesture indicator, and showing accelerometer reading at a slower speed: